scaljeri/di-xxl/README.md

 You can find a demo, documentation and code coverage [here](http://scaljeri.github.io/javascript-dependency-injection/)

 **DI-XXL** is a dependency injection library facilitating lazy initialization and loose coupling.
-To improve the code you're writing even more, it is not possible to inject into the constructor; keep constructors empty or as small as possible.
-Although this may sound like a restriction, you will not miss it, because it is an extremely versatile library; it provides many ways to implement dependency injection.
-Choose whatever fits your needs best.
+It is generic, because it can inject anything into anything in multiple ways.
+Together with support for namespaces, decorators, factory functions and projections it is a powerful tool ready for complex projects.

 In its most basic form, to register an entity like a class, object or function do